About This Performance

 This enthusiasm (or, if you take the word of Mr. Biss’s friends and associates, “obsessiveness” and “neurosis”) remains today, as does the feeling that doing justice to great music is an ever unattainable goal.
 While this doesn’t necessarily make life easy, it is Mr. Biss’s deeply held sentiment that any other approach would be unthinkable.
 Or, in his own words, “if I ever stop finding music challenging and life-altering, I’ll quit and become an accountant.”

-Around the same time, Mr. Biss began concertizing, which has led to his present activities.
+Around the same time, Mr. Biss began concertizing.
 Highlights have included post-natal reengagements with Ms. Fried (with Mr. Biss a less reticent partner this time around), Maestro Maazel, and in November 2007, the Cleveland Orchestra.

 While Mr. Biss’s life in music provides him with tremendous satisfaction, playing music remains ever a struggle.
 He regards it as a pleasure and privilege to live this struggle, and to share its results with other people.